HCL-TECH-SOFTWARE/hcl-commerce-performance/HCL-Cache/Configuration.md

 To update the configuration, the recommended approach is to update the chart, and perform `Helm Update`.
 If the configmap is updated directly, pods must be manually restarted to load the updated values.

-*Important:* Change to one release (auth/share/live) might need to be repicated to the others.
+*Important:* Change to one release (auth/share/live) might need to be replicated to the others.

 ### Validating the current client configuration